 Thank God my intuition kicked in and firmly told me to chill out, relax and ignore everyone.

-So I took a deep breath and gave the horse a loose rein.
+So I took a deep breath and did the opposite of what my fearful mind would have suggested - I gave the horse a loose rein.
 Miraculously she responded!
 She instantly took a deep breath too, lowered her head and relaxed and walked very calmly!

 It was really funny to hear the comments from the spectators